Meekb/Overlook/README.md

 ## Front-End Project by: [Beth Meeker](https://github.com/Meekb)

 ## Overview
-  Overlook Hotel is a Turing School project allowing students to build a hotel booking application that tracks a customer's booking history and calculates the total cost of all the customers bookings.
+  Overlook Hotel is a Turing School project allowing students to build a hotel booking application that tracks a customer's booking history and calculates the total cost of all bookings in the users history.
+New bookings are posted via fetch API.

 ## Construction